 Yeah, yeah… I know.
-It probably sounds counter-intuitive to start a “learn to play fast” post with a feature that begs you to “learn to play slow,” but try to remember – before one can run, one must first learn how to walk, right?
-Playground’s Speed Slider allows for you to adjust the speed of any music you’re working on, from its current “Normal Tempo” speed, all the way down to a speed of 1 bpm (beats per minute).
+It probably sounds counter-intuitive to start a “learn to play fast” post with a feature that begs you to “learn to play slow.”
+But try to remember – before one can run, one must first learn how to walk, right?
+Playground’s Speed Slider allows for you to adjust the speed of any music you’re working on.
+You can adjust from its current “Normal Tempo” speed, all the way down to a speed of 1 bpm (beats per minute).
 By having control of the speed of the music, you allow yourself to “learn to walk” at your own pace.
 And once you’ve mastered the walking, you’ll be surprised at how quickly you can then begin running!

-If you’re working on a piece of music but would prefer to hear how the music is supposed to sound, the Piano Demo feature will have you covered!
+The Piano Demo feature helps you hear how a song is supposed to sound.
 Activating this feature will cause the computer to play whatever music you’re working on, at whatever speed you desire.
 While the music is being demonstrated, you have the option of playing along with it, or just listening to it.
 This feature can be enabled to demonstrate one hand at a time, or both hands together.
-In fact, you can even elect to have the computer play one hand (say… the left hand) while you play the other (the right hand).
+You can even elect to have the computer play one hand while you play the other.
 This tool really comes in handy when working through tough rhythms.

 3. Fingerings vs. Note Names vs. Nothing

-When working on Playground arrangements, you’ll have the ability to elect for Playground to display a note’s fingering, a note’s letter name, or just the note.
+When working on arrangements, you can elect for Playground to display a note’s fingering, letter name, or just the note.
 Think of the fingerings and the note letter names as “training wheels.”
 They’re designed to help you work through the material, gearing you up to eventually take the training wheels off and play the music without the fingering or note name hints (if you choose to do so).
 These features allow you to more easily work on your hand position technique, and help make the connection between the notes you see in notation and their letter names, ultimately improving your sight reading ability.